JimmyKenMerchant/jimmy-codeviewer/README.txt

 Now you can use shortcodes on "Posts".

 a. '[codeview_byid theme="default" id="desc" start="1" count="5"]111(the post ID of jArticle)[/codeview_byid]':
-Shows line No.1 and sequenced 5 lines from No.1 in the text of the jArticle, the post ID is "111" and assign each row ID as "desc-(its linenumber)" and table class as "desc" with default template.
+Shows line No.1 and sequenced 5 lines from No.1 in the text of the jArticle, the post ID is "111" and assign each row ID as "desc-(its line number)" and table class as "desc" with default template.

 b. '[codeview_byname theme="magazine" id="text" start="4"]some-thing(the post slug [name] of jArticle)[/codeview_byname]':
-Shows line No.4 in the text of the jArticle, the post slug is "some-thing" and assign each row ID as "text-(its linenumber)" and table class as "text" with magazine template.
+Shows line No.4 in the text of the jArticle, the post slug is "some-thing" and assign each row ID as "text-(its line number)" and table class as "text" with magazine template.

 'theme="magazine"' in these shortcodes means making html tags with magazine template.
 For example, if you use magazine template, background-color of your text becomes transparent.
 Besides, if you use default template, the background-color becomes blue.